 Moving to Playa Del Carmen, Mexico

-So you are moving to Playa Del Carmen!
+So, you are moving to Playa Del Carmen!
 You must have so many questions.
 One of which is what to pack and bring.
 There are several considerations to take into account here.
 One being how are you going to move your things to Mexico.
-We will consider this first since this effects on what you can bring with you.
+We will consider this first since these effects on what you can bring with you.

 Ways to Move to Mexico